kruize/autotune/design/KruizeLocalAPI.md

 **Response for Experiment with Runtime Recommendations**

-When the experiment includes JVM workloads (e.g., Hotspot, Semeru, Quarkus) with corresponding layers(See [Layers](./KruizeLayers.md) for more info) and `jvm_info` metrics available, the Generate Recommendations API returns **runtime recommendations** .
+When the experiment includes runtime workloads (e.g., Hotspot, Semeru, Quarkus) with corresponding layers(See [Layers](./KruizeLayers.md) for more info), the Generate Recommendations API returns **runtime recommendations** .
 It will be in addition to CPU and memory recommendations provided the container layer is present as well.

 Runtime recommendations include: